semaphoreci/docs/configuring-database-access_5c5d618a2c7d3a66e32e2ee7.md

 echo 'db.createUser( {user:"username", pwd:"password", roles:[], mechanisms:["SCRAM-SHA-1"]  } )' | mongo s2
 ```

-### Create a new user with administrative privileges
+### Create a new MongoDB user with administrative privileges

 In order to create a new user with administrative privileges in MongoDB you
 will need to execute the following command: